Contra Costa Plan B

 By using county reserves in a limited, phased way, the County can balance the Health Services budget without adopting a new sales tax and without laying off employees.
 The reserve bridge is not the whole plan; it buys time for service, revenue, and operational changes to ramp up while protecting workers and avoiding abrupt service cuts.

-Bottom line: The County has the capacity to stabilize Health Services first, avoid layoffs, and pursue structural fixes without immediately shifting the cost onto countywide shoppers through a sales tax.
+Bottom line: This proposal shows one way the County could stabilize Health Services, avoid layoffs, and phase in structural fixes before shifting costs to countywide shoppers through a sales tax.